What Is Continuous Integration? Overview

+Continuous Integration (CI) is an important process to streamline software development.
 The processes used by your team have a direct impact on the efficiency of your software development workflow.
-For that reason, it is important for your team to adopt processes that streamline your software development — like Continuous Integration (CI).

-To help ensure that your CI process is efficient and effective, we explain what is Continuous Integration, how Continuous Integration works, and how to successfully implement Continuous Integration.
+In this blog, we explain what is Continuous Integration, how Continuous Integration works, and how to successfully implement it.

 What Is Continuous Integration?